- Do you do overnight stays?

 Can I come pat the dogs?

 No. As the dogs in our care belong to our customers, we do not allow people to come in and pat the dogs.
 Kind of like how you can’t just go into a children’s daycare and ask to see the toddlers.
 It also stresses the dogs out to have new people in our facilities, which can make it difficult for us to calm them down.
 Please don’t be offended when we politely say “no”.

 How do I apply?

 Before your dog can come to The Barking Lot, you need to apply here.
 We will then be in touch with you to arrange a trial.
 Basically, you bring your dog in and we all meet and quickly see whether the dog would be happy with us.
 We want to ensure that our canine guests have a personality that suits the day care environment.
 The safety of our staff and all the dogs is very important to us and the evaluation process will help us avoid any potential problems and to keep everybody happy.

 How does payment work?

 We require payment to be made on the day it is due- either in the morning at drop off or when you collect your dog.
 We will warn you when your 10 Trip Pass is running low and we will require payment as soon as you are into negative days.

 What vaccinations does my dog need to be in daycare or grooming?

 At The Barking Lot we require all dogs to be fully vaccinated.
 Our vaccine protocols are based on recommendations by the World Small Animal Veterinary Association and The New Zealand Veterinary Association.
 These vaccinations have a three day stand down period before they can attend – this includes their yearly booster Kennel Cough vaccinations.

 In New Zealand it is standard for puppies to receive vaccinations for distemper, hepatitis and parvovirus (DHP) and for canine cough.
-From then on, adult dogs are required to be vaccinated annually for DHP and leptospirosis.
+From then on, adult dogs are required to be vaccinated annually for Canine Cough, and every three years for DHP after they are a year old.